8 Steps to Sermon Preparation: Step Five (Part 4) Application

 E. Know your audience

 Example: Robinson said, “When I prepare, I imagine about eight people standing around my desk.
 One is my wife’s mother, who is a true believer.
 In my mind, I also picture a friend who is a cynic, and sometimes I can hear him saying, “Oh, yeah, sure.”
 I picture a business executive who thinks bottom line.
-I have in my mind a teenager, whom I can occasionally hear saying, “This is boring.”
-I look at these folks in my mind and think, What does this have to say to them?
+I have a teenager I occasionally hear saying, “This is boring.”
+I look at these folks and think, What does this have to say to them?

 Vines and Shaddix recalled “that Alexander Maclaren placed an empty chair before him as he prepared his sermons.
 That empty chair represented to him the people who would listen to him preach.
 It was a constant reminder that his sermon was being prepared for real people” (Vines, Jerry.
 Power in the Pulpit, 327.
 Moody Publishers.
 Kindle Edition).